PSGE – Français admin 08/10/2024

 Lídia Pereira

-Vice-President of the PPE group and Co-President of the Cleantech Friendship Group
+Vice-President of the EPP group and Co-President of the Cleantech Friendship Group

 Speaker of the 1st.
 Panel – Resilient Industry and Integrated Management